Water Softener Installation Cost

 On average, installing a mid-range water softener costs between £900 and £1,600.

-However, the exact price you're quoted will depend on the unit type and how complex the installation is.
+However, the exact price you're quoted will depend on the water softener system type and how complex the installation is.
 Regional labour fees will also impact water softener installation costs.

 water softener